simplj/sdf/README.md

 >  * In `FileHandler`, `FileAdapter` will be injected since the `adapter` parameter is bound to the id 'fileAdapter' using `@Bind` annotation.
 >  * In `DbHandler`, `DbAdapter` will be injected since the `adapter` since it is marked as default implementation for `IAdapter` using `isDefault` field in `@Dependency` annotation.
 This can also be bound with it's id like it's done in `MultiHandler` example.
 >  * It is also possible to inject multiple implementations of `IAdapter` using specific id in `@Bind` annotation like how it's done in `MultiHandler` example.
->
-> 💡 _A future version of release will have the ability to inject all the available implementations of a class/interface using a `Collection<T>` type in parameter_.

 ### Providing Constants
 Constant values can be provided against an id in following three ways: